-This jacket manages to be super durable with 70D shell fabric and stays competitive weight wise, though folks who are weighing their kits will want something lighter like the Arcteryx Alpha FL or the Outdoor Research Optimizer.
+This jacket manages to be super durable with 70D shell fabric and stays competitive weight wise, though folks who are weighing their kits will want something lighter like the Arc'teryx Alpha FL.
 In terms of weather protection and features, the Shap End is nearly on par with the highest scoring models.

 Gore-tex Pro, combined with a 70D nylon shell fabric, keeps out precip of all kinds, from driving rain to pelting grapple.
 The hood on the Sharp End only has a rear adjustment point, where most of its competitors feature drawcords in the rear and the front of the hood to secure and position it in the most optimal spot to keep precip out of your face.
 The one rear adjustment is adequate for hiking around, and we didn't experience any leaks during our shower testing; however, we prefer hoods with the front adjustments for skiing and climbing in the worst conditions.

 Weight and Packability

 The men's size small Sharp End Shell we tested weighs 16 ounces according to our scales.
 That's right in line with similar models including the stretchy Patagonia Galvanized Jacket.
 While we don't consider this "ultralight" (check out the stripped-down Arcteryx FL if that's your game), this jacket has plenty of features without being too heavy.
 The shell fabric isn't especially packable, so we're only likely to carry this jacket if the forecast suggests we'll be wearing it for the majority of the day.